12 fallacies that should be avoided when constructing arguments

 There will be a limitation for every experiment result or method that we get from our research.
 This limitation on the results or method that we present should be clearly stated in our arguments.

-Many cases, people try to generalise or make too early conclusions or exaggerated conclusions based on only small data or incomprehensive tests.
+In many cases, people try to generalise or make too early conclusions or exaggerated conclusions based on only small data or incomprehensive tests.

 In the above argument, we clearly stated the limit of the experiment from where the conclusion is drawn.